Foundation-Devices/passport2/DEVELOPMENT.md

 # Development

 This document describes how to develop for Passport.

-## Operating System
-While Passport may compile on other Linux distributions, the instructions below are based on **Ubuntu 18.04**, which is also what is used for official Passport builds.
+The instructions below describe how to setup the developent environment and build Passport on a system running **Ubuntu 20.04**.
+This OS is used for official Passport builds, as well as in the Dockerfile descibed below which creates reproducible builds.

-## Installation
+## Setup
+In order to build the Passport firmware, you need to:

+* Get the source code
+* Install the dependencies
+* Run the build or sign command

 ### Get the Source Code
-The instructions below assume you are installing into your home folder at `~/passport-firmware`.
+The instructions below assume you are installing into your home folder at `~/passport2`.
 You can choose to install to a different folder, and just update command paths appropriately.

     cd ~/
-    git clone git@github.com:Foundation-Devices/passport-firmware.git
+    git clone git@github.com:Foundation-Devices/passport2.git

 ### Install Dependencies
-Several tools are required for building and debugging Passport.
+Several tools are required for building Passport.

 #### Cross-Compiler Toolchain
+The cross compiler enables your PC to build code for the STM32H753 MCU used by Passport.
+Use the following commands to install and build the cross compiler and MicroPython tools.

     sudo apt install gcc-arm-none-eabi
-    cd ~/passport-firmware
+    cd ~/passport2
     make -C mpy-cross

-#### Autotools and USB
+#### Autotools
+The makefiles used by MicroPython and Passport firmware use Autotools.
+Install Autotools and related packages with the following command:

     sudo apt install autotools-dev automake libusb-1.0.0-dev libtool python3-virtualenv libsdl2-dev pkg-config curl

 #### OpenOCD - On-Chip Debugger
+OpenOCD is used to connect to the STLink V2 debug probe.
+Note that this is only required for developers with a special Developer version of the Passport board.
+If all you want to do is build the firmware and install it with a Developer Pubkey over microSD, then you do not need to install OpenOCD.

     cd ~/
     git clone https://github.com/ntfreak/openocd.git
     cd ~/openocd/